 Being mindful can help you be a better leader.

-For the sceptic, it’s important to keep in mind this doesn’t have to be a spiritual or new-age, hocus-pocus experience.
+For the skeptic, it’s important to keep in mind this doesn’t have to be a spiritual or new-age, hocus-pocus experience.
 An influential study by Kirk Brown and Richard Ryan examined “The Benefits of Being Present”, as their article was titled; they found that mindfulness was correlated with lower neuroticism, anxiety, depression and experience of negative emotions, as well as higher positive emotions, self-esteem and optimism.

 How does it help with leadership?